 Emerging technologies, new business models, changing customer behaviors and difficult economic conditions are forcing executives everywhere to fundamentally rethink the way they operate.

 If you understand which skills positively impact business performance, you can focus your efforts on replicating them - saving you time and money in the process.
-Knowing this shouldn’t be ‘guess work’ – and some fairly sophisticated analytics are required – but to get you on the right track, here are the key steps you need to follow:
+Knowing this shouldn’t be guess work; some fairly sophisticated analytics are required.
+To get you on the right track, here are the key steps you need to follow:

 Start by benchmarking your existing employee base: knowing what skills and knowledge your employees have is crucially important before analysis can be used to understand their links to positive business performance.
 There are many ways for employees to be benchmarked depending on their role and sector, but typical measures could be based on one or many of a number of performance data sources, including sales figures, quality management scores, length of service and tasks performed, for example.
 The key is that they are values which can be analyzed at any time and they must be common amongst groups that require comparison.
 It's worth considering specialist performance optimization solutions that take data feeds from multiple data sources.

 As a first step, establish validated links between employees' skill and knowledge levels and the best business outcomes, then triangulate this with the desired organizational goals and objectives.
-Use available data and analytics to inform and agree the definition of 'best performance' that most accurately fits the organization, its goals and objectives.
+Use available data and analytics to inform and agree the definition of best performance that most accurately fits the organization, its goals, and its objectives.

-Use analytics to compare individual employees, find where skills gaps are and unearth trends in skill improvement and related business objective improvement.
-The outputs of this analysis should then be used to make sensible decisions about what development is required: specifically what, who and when, rather than the common 'sheep dip' approach to training and development.
-Model data to show where investment will have the most impact and set your performance optimisation strategies accordingly.
+Use analytics to compare individual employees, find where skills gaps are, and unearth trends in skill improvement and related business objective improvement.
+The outputs of this analysis should then be used to make sensible decisions about what development is required.
+Model data to show where investment will have the most impact and set your performance optimization strategies accordingly.

 Performance optimization should be a continuous journey and not a standalone initiative.
-As individuals improve, and as a result the organization's performance improves, continual analysis will show the measurable link between employee and business performance.
-It will also show how these drivers of positive outcomes change over time as the bar gets raised ever higher and will allow you to create a focused, continual performance optimization platform that equips your employees with the all the relevant resources and allows you to understand the return on investment of learning and development initiatives.
+As individuals improve, continual analysis will show the measurable link between employee and business performance.
+It will also show how these drivers of positive outcomes change over time as the bar gets raised ever higher, and will allow you to create a focused, continual performance optimization platform that equips your employees with all the relevant resources and allows you to understand the return on investment of learning and development initiatives.